Home to Living a More Organized and Healthier Life

 How to prevent loneliness

 Feeling lonely?
 You’re not alone.
 Loneliness can happen to anyone, whether you’re living alone, going through a life change, or simply feeling disconnected.
-I’ve had moments like this too—times when I craved connection but didn’t know where to start.
+I’ve had moments like this too—times when I craved connection.
 The good news is that you can prevent loneliness with small, intentional steps that help you feel more connected, even when you’re on your own.
 Over the years, I’ve found simple habits that make a difference, and in this post, I’ll share what’s worked for me.

 Growing Up Alone